 Diabetes mellitus is a condition in which an individual's glucose metabolism is abnormal due to an absolute or relative insulin deficiency.
-Type 2 diabetes mellitus (T2DM), the most common form of diabetes, currently affects approximately 400 million people around the world.
-T2DM arises as a product of insulin resistance (IR) and an insufficient compensatory production of insulin by pancreatic β-cells.
+Type 2 diabetes mellitus (T2DM) arises as a product of insulin resistance (IR) and an insufficient compensatory production of insulin by pancreatic β-cells.

 While causes of IR have not been fully established, there are several well-established risk factors, including obesity, poor diet, physical inactivity, advancing age and genetic predisposition.
 T2DM is generally preceded by pre-diabetic stages of glucose dysmetabolism, also known as impaired glucose tolerance.
 However, rather than thinking in stages, glucose dysmetabolism is best considered as a continuum from normal glucose tolerance to T2DM, in which a progressive loss of β-cell function determines the levels of plasma glucose on a background of increasing IR.